Location: Social Science 416

 CAREER: From Pen and Paper to Computer: An Emerging Notetaking Paradigm for Students, Reimer, Y.J.
 Sponsoring agency: NSF Faculty Early Career Development Program.
 Award No. IIS-0545681.
 Five-year continuing award effective December 15, 2005.

 Collaborative Research: Investigating and Refining the Studio Experience as a Method for Teaching Human-Computer Interaction.
 Sponsoring agency: NSF IIS.
 Award No. 0725145.
 Three-year award effective August 1, 2007.
-Other collaborators include Katherine Cennamo (Virginia Polytechnic Institute and State University) and Sarah A. Douglas (University of Oregon).
+In collaboration with Katherine Cennamo (Virginia Polytechnic Institute and State University) and Sarah A. Douglas (University of Oregon).

 SGER: Student Notetaking in the Digital Age, Reimer, Y.J.
 Sponsoring agency: NSF Small Grant for Exploratory Research.
 Award No. IIS-0524175.
 One-year award effective April 15, 2005.